Colorado Buffaloes: Varsity sports

 The University of Colorado was a member of the Colorado Football Association in 1893, and became a charter member of the Colorado Faculty Athletic Conference in 1909, which changed its name a year later to Rocky Mountain Faculty Athletic Conference.
 Colorado left the RMFAC to become a charter member of the Mountain States Conference (a.k.a.
 Skyline Conference) in 1938.
 CU joined the Missouri Valley Intercollegiate Athletic Association in 1947, then commonly known as the Big Six, changing the common name to the Big Seven.
 In 1958, the conference added OSU to become the Big Eight Conference.
 It remained the Big 8 until 1996, when it combined with four member schools of the defunct Southwest Conference (Texas, Texas A&M, Texas Tech, and Baylor) to create the Big 12 Conference.

 On July 1, 2011, the school joined the Pac-12 Conference, along with Utah.
-A total of 12 of CU's 17 varsity sports compete in the Pac-12, except the ski teams, indoor track & field teams and the lacrosse team.
+A total of 12 of CU's 17 varsity sports competed in the Pac-12, except the ski teams, indoor track & field teams and the lacrosse team.
 The ski teams participate in the Rocky Mountain Intercollegiate Ski Association (RMISA), of which it has been a member since 1947, along with fellow Pac-12 newcomer Utah.
-The indoor track & field teams participate in the Mountain Pacific Sports Federation (MPSF) as the Pac-12 doesn't sponsor indoor track.
+Both continue to house skiing in the RMISA.
+The indoor track & field teams participated in the Mountain Pacific Sports Federation (MPSF) as the Pac-12 didn't sponsor indoor track.
+With the Big 12 sponsoring indoor track, CU now competes in that conference.
 Women's lacrosse was added in the spring of 2014; that team competed in the MPSF until the Pac-12 Conference added women's lacrosse as a sport for the 2018 season.
+Women's lacrosse now competes in the Big 12, following the conference's decision to add the sport starting in the spring 2025 season.

-Colorado is the only Pac-12 school and one of only four Power 5 schools that do not sponsor baseball, along with Iowa State, Syracuse, and Wisconsin.
-CU does not have a women's softball program, one of three Pac-12 members (USC, Washington State) opting not to participate.
+Colorado is one of two Big 12 schools and one of only five Power Four schools that do not sponsor baseball, along with fellow Big 12 member Iowa State, SMU, Syracuse, and Wisconsin.
+CU does not have a women's softball program, one of five Big 12 members (Cincinnati, Kansas State, TCU, West Virginia) opting not to participate.